beyondamola/beyondamola/README.md

-- 👋 Hi, my name is Damola! ( @beyondamola )
+-  Hi, my name is Damola! ( @beyondamola )
-- 👀 I’m interested in learning more about the vast world of computer science.
+-  I’m interested in learning more about the vast world of computer science.
-- 🌱 I’m currently learning basic cybersecurity skills alongside data structures and algos.
+-  I’m currently learning about computer systems, cybersecurity, and embedded software.
-- 💞️ I’m looking to collaborate on small niche projects to grow my skills.
+-  I’m looking to collaborate on small niche projects to grow my skills.
-- 📫 INBOX ME ' adeajiboyebis@gmail.com '
+-  INBOX ME ' adeajiboyebis@gmail.com '

 <!---
 beyondamola/beyondamola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.